-Physics underpins most science and technology, but the range of careers entered by physics and astronomy graduates is far wider than even this fact would suggest.
+Physics underpins most science and technology, but the range of careers entered by Physics and Astronomy graduates is far wider than even this fact would suggest.
 Many employers see a physics graduate as someone who has demonstrated an ability to work through a demanding course of study and who will have acquired a variety of technical and other transferable skills.
 The range of careers enjoyed by our graduates and their success in finding suitable positions is a measure of how many employers appreciate the value of a physics degree.
 This appreciation is reflected in the lucrative salaries that graduates from this School can typically expect, even at the start of their careers.
-In fact a report by PricewaterhouseCoopers shows that Physics, Chemistry and Engineering graduates are the highest paid after Medicine and Law graduates.

 The Institute of Physics organise free careers events which usually take place at its London headquarters, 80 Portland Place.
 Full details can be found on their website.